K-Finger/K-Finger/README.md

 🖼️ MemoryMosaic - collaborative infinite canvas app • 1st place at MinneHack 2026 🏆 <br>
 🔬 Otopathology Database - a healthcare database and website for the world's largest collection of temporal bones <br>
 🗃️ Mailroom - a customizable document processing pipeline to automate data entry <br>
 ➡️ Graphr - graph editing tool for GopherTunnels.
-Handles indoor tunnels, buildings, entrances, and more.
+Handles indoor tunnels, buildings, entrances, and more <br>
 🏋️ GopherFit - developing a fitness app for App Developers Club